How can we overcome skyrocketing energy prices?

 Power tricks that work

 Control systems use logic and fixed threshold values to interpret incoming operating data and use them to adjust temperatures, start/stop equipment and smooth out power curves.
-They do this primarily before we users would notice anything.
+They do this primarily before we, the users, would notice anything.

 We set up rules to enable all connected systems to work "smarter".
 They then optimize, streamline and proactively give notifications of adjustments that can save energy.